saimj7/People-Counting-in-Real-Time/README.md

 - The primary aim is to use the project as a business perspective, ready to scale.
 - Use case: counting the number of people in the stores/buildings/shopping malls etc., in real-time.
 - Sending an alert to the staff if the people are way over the limit.
+- Automating features and optimising the real-time stream for better performance.
 - Acts as a measure towards footfall analysis and in a way to tackle COVID-19.

 ---